On this page:

 When you provide us with personal information about other individuals, reasonable steps must be taken to ensure this fact is brought to the other individuals’ attention.
 We rely on you to make them aware:

-- that such information will or may be provided to Consumer Affairs Victoria or the Department of Justice
+- that such information will or may be provided to Consumer Affairs Victoria or the Department of Government Services

 - of the types of third parties we may provide it to